In our federation, we know that many of our children are young carers.

 But young people can learn lots of useful skills by being a young carer.

 You can find more information by looking at this website https://carers.org/about-us/about-young-carers

 These websites may also be useful

-Mrs Thompson, our PSA, works to support young carers in our federation.
-They know they can talk to her, and to any other adults as we all appreciate that it can be hard for young carers.
+Mrs Thompson and Mrs Ponder oversee the young carers in our federation.
+They took over from Mrs A Thompson, our PSA who left in the Autumn term.
+Due to the pandemic, we haven’t had any meetings in person, but they are working on ways to support young carers in our federation.
+They will make sure our Young Carers know they can talk to them, and to any other adults as we all appreciate that it can be hard for young carers.

 If your child is a Young Carer or you would like some help or advice, please do contact us.

 Support for young carers | Action for Children

 Taking a break.
 We provide regular breaks, access to fun activities and opportunities to meet other young people in the same circumstances.
 Most importantly, we relieve provide relief from responsibilities for a while to allow our carers to enjoy being a child. www.actionforchildren.org.uk